grafana/grafana/docs/sources/administration/preferences/_index.md

 - **Server -** Affects all users on the Grafana server.
 Set by a [Grafana Server Admin]({{< relref "../../permissions/_index.md#grafana-server-admin-role" >}}).
 - **Organization -** Affects all users in an organization.
 Set by an [Organization Admin]({{< relref "../../permissions/organization_roles.md#organization-admin-role" >}}).
 - **Team -** Affects all users in assigned to a team.
 Set by an Organization Admin or Team Admin.
 To learn more about these roles, refer to [Organization roles]({{< relref "../../permissions/organization_roles.md" >}}).
-- **User account -** Affects only the individual user.
+- **User account -** Affects the individual user.
 Set by the user on their own account.

 The lowest level always takes precedence.
 For example, if a user sets their theme to **Light**, then their Grafana will be displayed in the Light theme.
 Nothing at any higher level can override that.